chhenning/murph/documentation/HTM_School.md

 1. Maintain a fixed sparsity
 2. Maintain Overlap Properties
     ??? e.g. For two similar inputs the SP must generate two similar outputs ???

+## Input Space

+An input space is collection of SDRs of certain bit length.
+Each SDR represents data of an instance in such space.
+The input space is likely to be huge (10^100 or more).

+The SDR can be subdivided into several sections (buckets of bits) which represent different data streams.
+E.g.

+1. Bits 0 - 199: Power Consumption
+2. Bits 200 - 399: Time of Day
+3. Bits 400 - 599: Weekday

+## SP initialization to a specific input space

+A SP is a collection of "columns".
+Each column has a relationship to each bit in the input space, called a pool of potential connections.

+The number of (potential) connections is a parameter when the SP is initialized.
+It's represented by a percentage, e.g. 85% of all bits from the input space.

+Each connection has a permanence attached to it. @10:10min

+* white cells -> column will never connect to this bit
+* red cells -> very low permanence (0.1), hence column is not connected to this bit
+* yellow cells -> medium permanence
+* green cells -> strong permanence

+A connection threshold defines the permanence which enables a connection.

+By definition the SP will keep a certain number of connections even if the connection threshold is high.
+Depends on a distribution function which narrows or widens based on the input parameters.

+For a specific SDR each SP column is connected to a set ON bits in the SDR and also connected to set of OFF bits.
+The number of ON bits is called the overlap score.
+If the number exceeds a certain threshold the column is part of Active columns. @18:20min

+For each SDR being pushed through a SP a set of active columns will be generated.
+Such set of active cells can then be compared to other sets of active cells and similarities (e.g. overlap score) can be determined.
+For instance, if 10% of active cells matches to another set the two SDR's might be related.

+### SP Parameters

+1. Potential Percentage: Percentage of connections to input space
+2. Synaptic Permanence Connected (Connection Treshold): Percentage of permanence needed to make a connection.